deskflow/deskflow/README.md

 ### Is Synergy compatible with Lan Mouse or Input Leap?

 We would love to see compatibility between our fellow open source projects, Lan Mouse and Input Leap.
-If you're interested in collaborating, please feel free to reach out to us.
+This idea is discussed from time in the communities for all of our projects, so it may happen in the not-too-distant future.

 ### Has Synergy moved beyond its goals from the 1.x era?